bordoley/reactive-js/docs/modules/_functions_.md

 ▸ **defer**<**T**, **A**>(`src`: T, `op1`: [Function1](_functions_.md#function1)‹T, A›): *[Factory](_functions_.md#factory)‹A›*

-Pipes the source value through a series of unary functions.
+Returns a `Factory` function that defers the evaluation of piping `source` through the provided operators.

 **Type parameters:**